jittuu/jittuu.github.com/_posts/2011-10-25-custom-404-page-in-aspnet-mvc-3.markdown

 ## More

-For every live web application, we want to show custom friendly 404 Not Found error whenever use type invalid URLs or cannot find specific resource with provided data _(e.g. cannot find product with id 1, when user type products/1 in the address bar)_.
+For every live web application, we want to show custom friendly 404 Not Found error whenever user type invalid URLs or cannot find specific resource with provided data _(e.g. cannot find product with id 1, when user type products/1 in the address bar)_.

 What can happen if user type invalid URLs in ASP.NET MVC 3?
 It may be: